ahmbas/ocp4-vmware/README.md

 ## create-installer.yaml
 Create the ignition files and setup a apache webserver to serve them.
 Tweak using the inventory.yaml and the group_vars/all.yaml

+### Known Issues
+Currently only works with UEFI boot enabled.